Datavault-UK/automate-dv-docs/docs/tutorial/tut_satellites.md

 ```

 To create a satellite model, we simply copy and paste the above template into a model named after the satellite we
-are creating.
-We will provide the metadata to this template in the next steps, which will use them to generate a satellite.
+are creating. dbtvault will generate a satellite using metadata provided in the next steps.

 Satellites should use the incremental materialization, as we load and add new records to the existing data set.